 Wednesday, February 5th, 2014 by Tim Lanoue

-The first indicator that we need for this binary options strategy would be two exponential moving averages set at a period of 5 and 10.
+The first indicator that we need for this binary options trading pattern would be two exponential moving averages set at a period of 5 and 10.
 Exponential moving averages are indicators that display the average price of an asset set over a predetermined period of time.
-Oftentimes these indicators are used with trend trading and play a primitive role in the signal process of this strategy.
+Oftentimes these indicators are used with trend trading and play a primitive role in the signal process of this pattern.

 The second indicator we use would be the relative strength index, also known as the RSI indicator.
 The RSI indicator is commonly categorized as an oscillator type of indicator because the indicator oscillates between the values of 0.00 and 100.00.
 However, the more important values to pay attention too would be the 30.00 level and 70.00 level, these levels will tell us the condition that the asset is currently exhibiting.
 If the RSI value is near the level 70.00 it tells us that the asset is currently being overbought and will more than likely drop.
 However, if the RSI value is near the level 30.00 it tell us that our targeted asset is oversold and a price rise may occur.